Full-court rebounding drill

-This drill is continuous and stresses conditioning, as well as reinforces proper rebounding technique for both offense and defensive rebounders.
+This drill is continuous and stresses conditioning, and it reinforces proper rebounding technique for both offense and defensive players.

 DIAGRAM 1: This drill begins with O1 dribbling to either elbow to and shooting a jumper.
 After taking the shot, the shooter does not rebound, but instead leaves the court.
 O2 and O3 run the lanes wide and angle toward the basket to grab the offensive rebound.
 X1 and X2 meet them just outside the lane and box out.
 The four players fight for the rebound.

 DIAGRAM 2: Whoever of the four players — offense or defense — successfully secures the rebound (X1 in this Diagram), he or she dribbles downcourt and becomes the shooter on the opposite end of the floor.